j-bd/mask_rcnn/README.md

    * A sub-folder 'val' with all validation images,
    * A sub-folder 'backup_log' that will gather training logs during proceding (BACKUP).
 * Step 5: We need a pre-trained weights file.
 If we choose Coco or Imagenet, we can download it with provided commands (thanks to thte mrcnn authors!).
 We need to mention it when launching the training.
-We can also used a last file (for instance, if we want to resume a training)
+We can also use a last file (for instance, if we want to resume a training)
 * Step 6: We organised images between "train" and "val" (validation) folders.
 We offer the possibility to choose the amount of data while respecting the ratio between images with and without mask